mjrosi/PriceProphet-PP5/README.md

 ## **9. Main Data Analysis and Machine Learning Libraries**

 * Here is a list of the libraries I used in the project.
-The version number of each library can be found in the [requirements file](https://github.com/mjrosi/PriceProphet-PP5/blob/main/requirements.txt) of this project.
+All The libraries can be found in the [requirements file](https://github.com/mjrosi/PriceProphet-PP5/blob/main/requirements.txt) of this project.

+* NumPy (version 1.23.5): Utilized for numerical computing in Python, enabling efficient computation and manipulation of arrays and matrices.

+* Pandas (version 1.5.3): Provides data structures, like DataFrame and Series, that allow efficient data manipulation and analysis.

+* Matplotlib (version 3.7.1): Used to create different types of plots, serving as an essential tool for exploratory data analysis.

-* Numpy was used to generate arrays of random numbers such as the mask of zeros used in the correlation heatmaps.
+* Seaborn (version 0.12.2): Improves the visual appeal of Matplotlib graphics, was used to create statistical graphs such as heatmaps.

-* Pandas: to convert CSV data to DataFrame and make data management and manipulation with the help of builtin functionalities easier.

-* Scikit-learn: was used to train and evaluate the ML model that was then used to predict sale price.
-The training involves cross validation and hyperparameter optimization in an effort to identify the most appropriate model and specify the optimal parameters that enhance model performance.
+* Scikit-learn (version 1.2.2): An integral Python library for machine learning.
+The machine learning model was trained and then used to predict sales prices.
+This training used cross-validation and hyperparameter optimization to find the best model and determine the ideal settings for top performance.

-* Matplot-lib was used to generate different types of plots.

-* Seaborn was used to create statistical graphs such as heatmaps.
-It augments the functionalities of matplot-lib.

-* Jupyter: an interactive environment to create the notebooks where I collect data, clean the data, conduct correlation study, do feature engineering, train and evaluate ML model.

-* StreamLit: to create a dashboard with important information organized in separate pages and an interactive UI for predicting sale price of a house.

-* pandas-profiling was used to inspect each variable in the dataset to better understand the data and identify potential need for data cleaning.
-* ppscore was used to calculate the relationships between different pairs of variables in the dataset irrespective of the data type of each variable.
-* feature-engine was used to conduct feature engineering to prepare the dataset for the machine learning process.
-For example, I used feature-engine to encode and transform variables.
+* SciPy (version 1.10.1): A Python library used for scientific computing, providing additional modules for optimization.

+* Joblib (version 1.2.0): Was used for saving and loading scikit-learn models or large numpy arrays, thus facilitating the building of machine learning pipelines.

+* Plotly (version 5.15.0): An open-source plotting library used to create a variety of plots and dashboards.

+* Streamlit (version 1.13.0): An open-source app framework that simplifies the creation of custom web apps for machine learning and data science projects.

+* Jupyter Notebook: is employed as an interactive computational environment for developing, documenting, and executing code, commonly for data cleaning and transformation, numerical simulation, statistical modeling, and machine learning.

 ## **10. Credits**

 ### **Code**

-- I have reused and adapted code from different sections of the course as well as the walk through projects.
+* Code from different sections of the course and walk-through projects was reused and adapted.

-- Specific locations of the sources of the code are referred to in inline comments and doc strings in each notebook or python file.
+* The specific sources of this code are mentioned in inline comments and docstrings in each notebook or Python file.

 ### **Content**

 - The outline of this documentation was taken from the accompanying (to the project) [code repository](https://github.com/Code-Institute-Solutions/milestone-project-heritage-housing-issues) provided by the [Code Institute](https://codeinstitute.net).

-- The icon in the dashboard app was taken from [this page](https://twemoji.maxcdn.com/2/test/preview.html)

 ### **Acknowledgements**